Jeangowhy/opendocs/mcu/Modbus_Protocol_v1.1b3.md

 <a id="P5"></a>

+>  [!NOTE]
->  [!NOTE]: It is desirable to manage a time out in order not to indefinitely
+>  It is desirable to manage a time out in order not to indefinitely
 >  wait for an answer which will perhaps never arrive.

 The size of the MODBUS PDU is limited by the size constraint inherited from the first